 Smartphones have transformed consumer behaviour.
 Mobile search, video, app usage and social networking are prolific.
 Smartphone users are multi-tasking their media with 80% using their phone while doing other things such as watching TV (48%).

 Implication: Extending advertising strategies to include mobile apps and mobile and developing integrated cross-media campaigns can more effectively reach today’s consumers.

 Smartphones help users navigate the world.
 Appearing on smartphones is critical for local businesses.
-86% of smartphone users look for local information on their phone and 88% take action a result, such as making a purchase or contacting the business.
+86% of smartphone users look for local information on their phone and 88% take action as a result, such as making a purchase or contacting a business.

 Implication: Ensuring that clickable phone numbers appear in local results and leveraging location-based services on mobile make it easy for consumers to connect directly with businesses.
 This becomes even easier with click to call functionality built into Mobilise Solutions mobile apps and mobile HTML5 web apps.

 Smartphones have changed the way that consumers shop.
-Smartphones are critical shopping tools with 94% having researched a product or service on their device.
+Smartphones are critical shopping tools with 94% have researched a product or service on their device.
 Smartphone research influences buyer decisions and purchases across channels.
-28% of smartphone users have made a purchase on their phone and in app purchases are even more likely.
+28% of smartphone users have made a purchase on their phone and in-app purchases are even more likely.